On the street of my childhood

 —from Rattle #46, Winter 2014

 Rattle Poetry Prize Finalist

 Sarah Pemberton Strong: “The story in this poem happened just as the poem relates it, and has fascinated me ever since I was in my teens; for years afterward, I told people the mouse-bites-boa anecdote.
 Then last spring I found myself writing it down, at which point I began to wonder what it was about this particular story that compelled me to keep revisiting it.
-When I began to investigate that question, the poem appeared.” (website)
+When I began to investigate that question, the poem appeared.” (web)